jackbenny/cellsyntClass/README.md

 ## Requirements ##
 The class requires PHP5 and the PHP5 cURL module (php5-curl on Debian systems).

+## Examples ##
+In the examples directory are two easy to follow example on how this class can be used.
+Both examples should work out of the box as is.

 ## Copyright ##
 This class is written by Jack-Benny Persson and released under GNU GPL version 2.